Last Updated: 7/10/20 | July 10th, 2020

 Sure, you’ll need to take more precautions than you would in, say, Thailand, but it’s still perfectly safe as long as you use common sense and follow the tips above.

 Kristin Addis is a solo female travel expert who inspires women to travel the world in an authentic and adventurous way.
-A former investment banker who sold all of her belongings and left California in 2012, Kristin has solo traveled the world for over eight years, covering every continent (except for Antarctica, but it’s on her list).
+A former investment banker who sold all of her belongings and left California in 2012, Kristin has solo traveled the world for over ever since.
 You can find more of her musings at Be My Travel Muse or on Instagram and Facebook.

 Book Your Trip to South Africa: Logistical Tips and Tricks